eacg-gmbh/ts-dotnet/README.md

 8. Execute in CommandPromt with administrator rights:

- ` tfx build tasks upload --task-path CheckLicenses ` or if the task already on the TFS and you want update it:
+ ` tfx build tasks upload --task-path CheckLicenses `

+ or if the task already on the TFS and you want update it:

  `tfx build tasks upload --task-path CheckLicenses --overwrite`

-9. Do to TFS and configure Build (the custom Task mast be available)
+9. Change to TFS and configure your build using the bew custom task (should be available)

 ## Visual Studio Integration